 opportunity for affection, fraternity, and congenial personal relationships in groups freely chosen;

 and finally, freedom to justify common standards of responsibility and rectitude, to explain life, the universe, and values, and to worship God or gods as may seem best.

 Date of Authorship for this Version

 McDougal, Myres S., "The Comparative Study of Law for Policy Purposes: Value Clarification as an Instrument of Democratic World Order" (1952).
 Faculty Scholarship Series.
-Paper 2475.
+2475.